Helping Your Mind, Soul and Body Heal with Meditation for cancer patients.

 In 2014, a breakthrough Canadian study published in the journal Cancer suggested that meditation may be a powerful complement to traditional cancer treatments because it seems to alter the cellular activity of cancer patients.
 This study was one of the first to suggest scientifically that there is, indeed, a mind-body connection.
 This news is very encouraging and why many traditional doctors are now encouraging their patients to give meditation a try to promote well-being and healing.

-How to Get Started with Meditation for Cancer
+How to Get Started with Meditation as a Cancer Patient

 My dear friend and the pioneer of the mind-body connection, Dr. Bernie Siegel, has some beautiful meditations on YouTube.
 Also, Sloan Kettering Cancer Center who for decades scorned at the idea of alternative/complementary healing now has a channel on Youtube that offers guided meditations.
 It is great to finally see these traditional cancer centers waking up to the great benefits of alternative and complementary cancer treatments.